Learn and research electronics, science, chemistry, biology, physics, math, astronomy, transistors, and much more.

 I Love Calculus

 A very easy way to learn the math you need is to view the various "Standard Deviants" videos.
-The hard material is presented in a fun and interesting manner.
+Often difficult material is presented in a fun and interesting manner.
 Give them a try.
+They are very inexpensive learning tools.

 The Standard Deviants: Basic Math ~ DVD